 - Be aware that users with access to electronic mail and the Internet can put a strain on data links by downloading large files or attachments.

 Green Text maintains a legal register and, amongst others, recognises and complies with the following legislation:-

-- Data Protection Act (1998) to be superseded with the General Data Protection requirement.
+- Data Protection Act (2018) to be superseded with The General Data Protection Regulation.